-Starring BAFTA winner Sophie Kennedy Clarke (Philomena, Nymphomaniac) and Louise Salter (The Habit of Beauty) this quirky SCI-FI-LONDON short aims to inspire a different perspective of the refugee and what it is to be human.
+Starring BAFTA winner Sophie Kennedy Clarke (Philomena, Nymphomaniac) and Louise Salter (Butterfly) this quirky SCI-FI-LONDON short aims to inspire a different perspective of the refugee and what it is to be human.

-How to be Human reverses the current humanitarian crisis and follows two sisters, one android, on their journey to a ‘better’ world.
-Set in the future, of a dystopian London, with a scarily relevant and frighteningly foreboding reality, the film explores the dire consequences of a world without humanity, as the sisters try to escape their war-torn country, traveling from London to Dover and across the English Channel to reach Calais and beyond.
+Set in the near future of a dystopian London, with a scarily relevant and frighteningly foreboding reality, the film explores the dire consequences of a world without humanity, as the sisters try to escape their war-torn country.